WPDevelopers/disable-comments/readme.txt

 **I repeat, using persistent mode will make changes to your database.
 DO NOT USE IT IF YOU WANT TO DISABLE COMMENTS TEMPORARILY.**

-**Network Administrators**: If you want to prevent individual site administrators from using persistent mode, hook into the `disable_comments_allow_persistent_mode` filter and return `false`.
-This will prevent the option from being visible to site administrators.
+**Administrators**: If you want to prevent persistent mode from being used by mistake, hook into the `disable_comments_allow_persistent_mode` filter and return `false`.
+This will prevent the option from being available on the settings page.

 = Nothing happens after I disable comments on all posts - comment forms still appear when I view my posts. =